soltysh/talks/2018/devconf/text.md

 ???

-The first step was put the entire app as is inside a container and try running it.
+The first step was put the entire app (as is) inside a container and try running it.
-But actually that step was already handled for me by a PSF's GSoC student a few years back.
-He created a docker image which would allow for a local development of BPO.
+But, actually that step was already handled for me by a PSF's GSoC student a few years back.
+He created a docker image which would allow a local development of BPO.
 For that he deserves a big round of aplause!
 So instead of starting from scartch I actually based my work on top of his.